project-codeflare/rayvens/README.md

 ## Setup Camel-K

 To run Rayvens programs including Camel components, there are two choices:
-- running Ray on the host with a local installation of the Camel-K client, Java, and Maven), or
+- running Ray on the host with a local installation of the Camel-K client, Java, and Maven, or
 - running Ray and Camel-K inside a Kubernetes cluster.

 ### Setup Camel-K on the host